19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 *If playing with abstract distance, these are 'free' to do (within reason).*

-## Difficult Movement
+## Movement Through Enemies

-Difficult movement costs double your movement resource.
-Examples include:
-- Difficult Terrain
-- Crawling
-- Sneaking
-- Wading
-- Swimming

-- Climbing

-## Sizes

-Creatures occupy a space equal to their size (number of squares they occupy on a grid).
-Normal size is 1 square (5').
-Small is less than 1 square.
-Large is 2x2 squares.
-Huge is 3x3 squares.
-Gargantuan is anything 4x4 squares or bigger.

-## Enemy Creatures

 You cannot move through a space occupied by another creature who is unwilling to let you pass.
 If that creature is [Incapacitated](../Conditions/Incapacitated.md) or [Prone](../Conditions/Prone.md), you may move through its space.
-(You can always attempt a [Maneuver](Maneuver.md) to do the otherwise impossible!)

-For creatures 2 sizes larger than you, (3x3 squares or more for normal size) you move through their space with [Difficult Movement](Movement.md#Difficult%20Movement).
-If you end your [Turn](Turn.md) in their occupied space, you must make a [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Check](Check.md) with a [DC](DC.md) equal to 10 + their [Level](../Player%20Characters/Derived%20Statistics/Level.md).
-If you fail, you take damage equal to their [Level](../Player%20Characters/Derived%20Statistics/Level.md) as they nearly crush you.
+For creatures 2 [Sizes](Geometry.md#Sizes) larger than you, you can move through their space with [Difficult Movement](Movement.md#Difficult%20Movement).
+If you end your [Turn](Turn.md) in their space, you must make a [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Check](Check.md) with a [DC](DC.md) equal to 10 + their [Level](../Player%20Characters/Derived%20Statistics/Level.md).
+If you fail, you take damage equal to their [Level](../Player%20Characters/Derived%20Statistics/Level.md) and fall [Prone](../Conditions/Prone.md) as they nearly crush you.

 ## Variable Speed

+*Optional Rule*
-PCs have a base move speed of 30'.
+PCs have a base move speed of 30 feet.

-If a PC is not wearing [Heavy Armor](../Items/Individual%20Item%20Cards/Armors/Armor%20Properties/Heavy%20Armor%20Property.md), increase their speed by 5' times their [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Halved](../Foreword/Rule%20for%20rules.md#Halving).
+If a PC is not wearing [Heavy Armor](../Items/Individual%20Item%20Cards/Armors/Armor%20Properties/Heavy%20Armor%20Property.md), increase their speed by 5 feet times their [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Halved](../Foreword/Rule%20for%20rules.md#Halving).

-*If playing with [Abstract Geometry](../Magic/Spells/Areas%20of%20Effect/{AOE}%20Area%20of%20Effect.md#Abstract%20Geometry), then a PC has a speed of 60' if they have 5 or more [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md).*
+If playing with [Abstract](Geometry.md#Abstract) geometry, then a PC has a speed of 60 feet if they have at least 5 [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md).

 ### NPC Variable Speed